vitiwari/boundary-plugin-couchbase/README.md

 |Advanced Metrics   |advancedMetrics |boolean  |Produce more detailed metrics (more expensive to compile, default: false).               |

 ### Metrics Collected

-For advanced metrics please set a longer polling interval to minimize load on the Couchbase instance (e.g. 5000ms or more).

 #### Standard Metrics